alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Initializes the working directory
 - Automatically download community providers
 - Initializes the backend configuration
+- Caches the source code locally for referenced modules
 - Download providers plugins
 - Download modules from the registry
 - `terraform init -upgrade` to upgrade plugins and modules to the latest version